daveykemp/daveykemp.github.io/team.md

 # Research Team
 * * *
 The research group currently comprises 5 PhD students and 5 MSc students.
+If you are interested in joining the group, you can get in touch with us [here](mailto:davidkemp@cug.edu.cn).

 ![Team fieldwork](/images/teamfieldwork.png)
 <table>